nadaahmed2001/firebase-image-crud/README.md

 - **CSS**: For basic styling.

 ## Usage
+1. Install Nodejs and Firebase

-1. Clone the repository:
+2. Clone the repository:

     ```bash
     git clone https://github.com/nadaahmed2001/firebase-image-crud
     ```

-2. Open `index.html` in a web browser.
+3. Open `index.html` in a web browser.

-3. Enter your ID and select images to upload.
+4. Enter your ID and select images to upload.

-4. Click on the "Upload Images" button to upload the selected images.
+5. Click on the "Upload Images" button to upload the selected images.

-5. Click on the "Retrieve Images" button to view the uploaded images associated with your ID.
+6. Click on the "Retrieve Images" button to view the uploaded images associated with your ID.

 ## Configuration